Human Centric General Physical Intelligence for Agile Manufacturing Automation

 where:

 $R(\tau, \mathcal{G})$ is cumulative reward function for achieving task conditioned upon goal $\mathcal{G}$ with $\lambda_1$ and $\lambda_2$ be weight coefficients.

-Leading robotics foundation models such as Gato \cite{b4}, RT-2 \cite{b7}, PaLM-E \cite{b5}, OpenVLA \cite{b103} and VIMA \cite{b47} provide basis for GPI but require significant extensions to be effective in agile manufacturing.
-This involves more than just adding sensory inputs as it requires architectural and training modifications to build a deeper awareness of physical cause-and-effect on top of their inherent reasoning abilities \cite{b105}.
-By fusing haptic and proprioceptive data with predictive world models, these agents better quantify uncertainty before acting \cite{b53}.
+Leading robotics foundation models such as Gato \cite{reed2022generalist}, RT-2 \cite{zitkovich2023rt}, PaLM-E \cite{driess2023palm}, OpenVLA \cite{kim2024openvla} and VIMA \cite{jiang2022vima} provide basis for GPI but require significant extensions to be effective in agile manufacturing.
+This involves more than just adding sensory inputs as it requires architectural and training modifications to build a deeper awareness of physical cause-and-effect on top of their inherent reasoning abilities \cite{sanz2024reflective}.
+By fusing haptic and proprioceptive data with predictive world models, these agents better quantify uncertainty before acting \cite{wu2023daydreamer}.
 As illustrated in Figure \ref{figure2}, the resulting GPI architecture functions as adaptive hierarchical controller.
-This structure distinguishes between System-1 (planning-oriented process that uses VLA models enhanced with haptic feedback to generate high-level strategies) and System-2 (fast and reflexive controller as robotics foundation model that executes low-level actions based on high-level plans and real-time sensory feedback).
-This dual system approach bridges high-level reasoning with precise motor control to ensure generalization and robustness necessary for robots to handle diverse tasks and embodiments in dynamic industrial environments \cite{b27}\footnote{Deepmind Genie-3 is generative world model that creates interactive worlds by predicting next state from user actions and Genesis physics simulator calculates next state using deterministic solvers to test GPI agents in physically-plausible scenarios.}.
+This structure distinguishes between System-1 which is planning-oriented process that uses VLA models enhanced with haptic feedback to generate high-level strategies and System-2 is fast and reflexive controller as robotics foundation model that executes low-level actions based on high-level plans and real-time sensory feedback.
+This dual system approach bridges high-level reasoning with precise motor control to ensure generalization and robustness necessary for robots to handle diverse tasks and embodiments in dynamic industrial environments \cite{agarwal2025cosmos}.
+The performance of System-1, which is responsible for high-level strategy directly impacts the overall task outcome and is measured by the Success Rate (\%) and Generalization Score.
+In contrast, the execution fidelity of System-2, which governs precise motor control is quantified by the Pose Error (mm) and Angular Error (°), as numerically detailed out in Table 3.
+This dual-system approach bridges high-level reasoning with precise motor control to ensure generalization and robustness that is necessary for robots to handle diverse tasks and embodiments in dynamic industrial environments.\footnote{Deepmind Genie-3 is generative world model that creates interactive worlds by predicting next state from user actions and Genesis physics simulator calculates next state using deterministic solvers to test GPI agents in physically-plausible scenarios.}.